Skip to main content

 Example of flashcards that have an Extra property on the back side.

-You can filter a table to only show specific rows based on certain conditions (see how to filter tables).
-When a table is filtered, only the flashcards from the visible rows will be added to the document where that table view is located.
+You can filter a table view to only show specific rows based on certain conditions (see how to filter tables).
+If a table view is filtered, only flashcards from the visible rows will be included when practicing the document where it is located.

 Example of a filtered table, highlighting the fact that only flashcards from the rows being show are considered in the document.